Actually recording and making your online course is a step that a lot of people fear.

 This article will help you with both these issues and more.

 Before we get started on this though I want to say one thing for you to keep firmly in mind:

 It's absolutely possible to make a great entry level online course in a relatively short space of time if you stay focussed.

 It’s easy to get lost creating a course with too much detail – a common problem when you know a lot about a subject.

-As I discussed in the previous article about how to structure your online course, you should deliver your course's one big outcome or transformation in a simple, clear and easy way, and in the shortest time possible.
+As I discussed in the previous article about how to structure your online course outline, you should deliver your course's one big outcome or transformation in a simple, clear and easy way, and in the shortest time possible.

 You are aiming for clarity, simplicity, structure; detail where it matters – all delivered with your own unique personality, knowledge and experience to back it up.

 Ok, so with that all firmly in mind, how do you actually create your course?

 The core output of your course creation should be a set of videos.

 The reason for this is simple: video is a great medium for learning - it’s the closest thing to learning in person.